kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 2. How many of them deal with taxon names?
 3. What column/s include the citation information?
 4. What column/s contains the interaction information?
+5. What is the difference between the *source* and *target* columns?
 5. Describe one other important column.
 {: .challenge}